gov-cy/govcy-design-system-docs-v0/src/components/radio.md

 Group radios together in a `<fieldset>` with a `<legend>` that describes them, as shown in the examples on this page.
 This is usually a question, like ‘Where do you live?’.

 ### Asking one question on the page
-If you are asking just one question per page(LINK) as recommended, you can set the contents of the `<legend>` as the page heading.
+If you are asking just [one question per page](../../patterns/question_pages/#start-by-asking-one-question-per-page) as recommended, you can set the contents of the `<legend>` as the page heading.

 Read more about why and [how to set legends as headings](../../patterns/labels_and_legend_headings).